tonyboutwell/Quantum-Pathways/README.md

 2. **Exact population symmetry** maintained (0.499989/0.000011)
 3. **Controlled phase evolution** through bracket-induced pathways
 4. **Evidence of “quantum highways”** where phase coherence remains robust
+5. We also demonstrate that multiple distinct parameter sets can yield the same near-perfect protection, hinting at a deeper symmetry.

 ##